-- Cows in confined (zero grazing) system compared to other system deposit more manure at a given area. - The dung and urine collection is easily collected since cows are kept in a particular area which necessitates often cleaning and flooring helps in collection. - Roofed housing prevent volatilization of nitrogen from manure leading to less nitrogen losses. - Manure from animal housing is easily directed to biodigesters and provides cheap clean energy for the farm.
+- Cows in confined (zero grazing) system compared to other system deposit more manure at a given area necessitating proper manure management style. - The dung and urine collection is easily collected since cows are kept in a particular area which necessitates often cleaning and flooring helps in collection. - Roofed housing prevent volatilization of nitrogen from manure leading to less nitrogen losses and